JamesonRGrieve/shma-infrastructure/docs/docker.md

 1. Builds the env file and optional `secrets/` directory under the render output.
 2. Invokes `community.docker.docker_compose_v2` with `pull: always` to keep images fresh.
-3. Optionally shreds rendered secrets when `secrets.shred_after_apply` is enabled.
+3. Shreds rendered secrets when `secrets.shred_after_apply` remains at the secure default.
 4. Sets `service_ip` for the unified health gate.

 Use the shared health command to run a post-deploy verification: